Leadership

 Sustainability Network

-By 2019, establish a network to foster communication across the University on sustainability research and teaching, and to foster connections between the University’s scholarship and operations.
+By 2019, establish a network to foster communication across the University on sustainability research and teaching, and to build connections between the University’s scholarship and operations.

 Leading Dialogues